serilog-mssql/serilog-sinks-mssqlserver/README.md

   </MSSqlServerSettingsSection>
 ```

-### Auto-create Table

-If you set the `autoCreateSqlTable` option to `true`, it will create a table for you in the database specified in the connection string.
-Make sure that the user associated with this connection string has enough rights to make schema changes.

-#### Excluding redundant items from the Properties column

-By default the additional properties will still be included in the XML data saved to the Properties column (assuming that is not disabled via the `columnOptions.Store` parameter).
-That's consistent with the idea behind structured logging, and makes it easier to convert the log data to another (e.g. NoSQL) storage platform later if desired.

-However, if the data is to stay in SQL Server, then the additional properties may not need to be saved in both columns and XML.
-Use the `columnOptions.Properties.ExcludeAdditionalProperties` parameter in the sink configuration to exclude the redundant properties from the XML.

-### Saving the Log Event Data
+### Options for serialization of the log event data

+#### JSON (LogEvent column)

 The log event JSON can be stored to the LogEvent column.
-This can be enabled with the `columnOptions.Store` parameter.
+This can be enabled by adding the LogEvent column to the `columnOptions.Store` collection.

-### Options for serialization of the Properties column
+#### XML (Properties column)

+To take advantage of SQL Server's XML support, the default storage of the log event properties is in the Properties XML column.

-The serialization of the properties column can be controlled by setting values in the in the `columnOptions.Properties` parameter.
+The serialization of the properties can be controlled by setting values in the in the `columnOptions.Properties` parameter.

 Names of elements can be controlled by the `RootElementName`, `PropertyElementName`, `ItemElementName`, `DictionaryElementName`, `SequenceElementName`, `StructureElementName` and `UsePropertyKeyAsElementName` options.